YuukanOO/seelf/docs/guide/updating.md

 ## From sources

-Simply build the application again with the latest sources and you're good to go.
+Simply build the application again with the latest sources, run it and you're good to go.